 Why Buy A Sun Shirt

 Chances are, if you love to hike, bike, or paddle, you're regularly exposed to sunlight and are more at risk for sunburn and certain skin cancers.
 Enter the sun shirt.
-This garment does more than just cover your skin; it is made with fabric that provides a higher level of sun protection through a tighter weave, specialized materials, and, in some cases, UV-absorbing chemicals.
+This garment does more than just cover your skin; it is made with fabric that provides a higher level of sun protection through a tighter weave or knit, specialized materials, and, in some cases, UV-absorbing chemicals.
 This adds up to a Ultraviolet Protection Factor (UPF) rating that can be anywhere from 30-50+.
 For reference, a standard cotton tee has a UPF rating of about 5.
 Yeah…

 Using a UV sensitive card to test the manufacturer UPF claims (the card turns purple with UV exposure).
 With no visible color change, the Outdoor Research Astroman Air Hoodie passed with flying colors.
 Credit: Justin Simoni